 (b) is located adjacent to the appliance and in a readily accessible position.

+[Clause 508 amended in Gazette 21 Apr 2006 p.
+1579.]

 Division 6 — Additional requirements for particular appliances

 601. Cooking appliances

 (1) A cooking appliance installed in a consumer’s gas installation must not be so located that any combustible material would be likely to be affected by heat from a burner of the appliance.